Lent 2026 Bible Study

 Suggested Bible passages:

 Take these readings slowly.
 Sit with the story.
-Let it speak without rushing to Easter joy too soon.
+Instead, let it speak without rushing to Easter joy too soon.

 Lent 2026 and the Larger Spiritual Picture